automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Barsboldia.md

 # Barsboldia
-## Description: This hadrosaur was named after Rinchen Barsbold.
+## This hadrosaur was named after Rinchen Barsbold.